Deep Dive into VPC CNI: An In-Depth Analysis of IPAMD and Security Groups For Pods

 About ENFORCING_MODE

-• All inbound/outbound traffic to a pod with a SG is controlled only by the SG of the branch ENI, while all inbound/outbound traffic between pods is inside the VPC.
+- All inbound/outbound traffic to a Pod with a SG is controlled solely by the SG of the Branch ENI, while all inbound/outbound traffic between Pods is within the VPC.

-• (Within the VPC) All communications are subject to the SG of both the Primary ENI and Branch ENI.
+- (Within VPC) All communications are subject to the SG of both the Primary ENI and Branch ENI.

-• For outbound traffic to outside the VPC (External VPN/Direct Connection/External VPC), the following conditions apply:
+- The following conditions apply to outbound traffic to outside the VPC (External VPN/Direct Connection/External VPC).

 About WARM_* and IP_COOLDOWN_PERIOD